Skip to main content

 2. Create a new application to obtain a client_id and client_secret.
 Secrets are shown only once—store them securely.

-3. Add at least one redirect URI if you intend to use the Authorization Code flow.
+3. Add at least one redirect URI for the Authorization Code flow.

 4. Record your tenant domain (for example, yourco.krebit.se) for use in token and API URLs.